arolle/basex-docu/README.md

 Then run `./makedocu.sh` to convert BaseX documentation from web to pdf.
 The Conversion is done in 11 steps, as described in `meta/wiki2doc.pdf`.

-To convert other projects as BaseX adjust variables in `config.xqm`.
+To convert other projects than BaseX adjust variables in `config.xqm`.

 Files in Project
 ----------------